How Bad Credit Affects You

 The relationship between how much you may need to pay for a security deposit on a new apartment and your credit score can vary by your city’s local laws.
 In general, landlords can choose to require a higher deposit or tack on additional fees.

 Attempting to refinance a loan, such as a mortgage or auto loan, with bad credit is no easy task, but it is not impossible.
-You may want to consider adding a cosigner and comparing rates with local banks and credit unions to find the best deal.
+You may want to consider adding a cosigner and comparing rates with local banks and credit unions to find your best deal.

 Having bad credit has a big impact on buying a new phone or signing up for a different carrier since most large service providers conduct some type of credit check.
 Back in 2015, T-Mobile highlighted the fact that half of the customers didn’t qualify for a phone.
 One way around this is by selecting prepaid phone options without the credit check or switch to a carrier that caters to your credit score.